Git Quick Start Guide

 no hostkey alg

-UE updated the client’s SSH version in the 4.27 engine: Replace Windows ssh and rsync from DeltaCopy with new version from cw…
+UE updated the SSH version for the client in engine version 4.27: Replace Windows ssh and rsync from DeltaCopy with new version from cw…

-If it is an engine version prior to 4.27, upgrading to MacOS13+ will lead to this issue during remote builds. ## detected dubious ownership in repository at
+If using an engine version prior to 4.27 and upgrading to MacOS 13+, this issue will occur during remote building.## detected dubious ownership in repository at

 1